Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 The Name above all names, of course is Jesus: the Proud GodFather’s favored Eucharistic Son born just 270 miles to the Northeast from the Center of the World.
 The same area soon after birth the Holy Family returned, instantly from Joseph’s visionill return, in flight, to a Jewish enclave near Cairo, Egypt.
 (Sorry folks, Len never knows when to quit.)

-Just because the society, like Pope Saint John Paul the Great called it, is trending to culture of death, we MUST stop majoring in the minors (baseball analogy) and focus on what’s important.
+Just because the society, like Pope Saint John Paul the Great called it, is trending to a culture of death, we MUST stop majoring in the minors (baseball analogy) and focus on what’s important.
 It’s NOT easy homeschooling; it’s easier dumping the kids in schools.
 Let me be clear bishops: you have excellent parish based school parents AND homeschooling parents as well.

 All need to be following what your conference and pope developed, the CCC definition as if it matters.
 Because it does.

-The Beckman ranch has homeschooled from early 1980s, starting at Magnolia Baptist when no Catholic home schooling association (like SCCHE today) existed but Christian Home Educators Assoc…we took on other iterations over four decades.
+Historically, the Beckman ranch has homeschooled from early 1980s, starting at Magnolia Baptist when no Catholic home schooling association (like SCCHE today) existed but Christian Home Educators Assoc…we took on other iterations over four decades.

 Today, many dedicated homeschooling Catholics gravitate to the last Baptist Catholic church in the Orange diocese: St. John, the Baptist Catholic Church.
-As it says on its north wall, missing the well place comma.
+As it says on its north wall, missing the well placed comma.
 OK, a little tension defusing humor, but success should not be ignored.
 “What gets rewarded, gets repeated”.
-EVERY parish can benefit from homeschoolers, as well as the more prominently displayed parish school kids.
-EVERY body wins.

 “The Diocese of San Diego has banned homeschooling groups from meeting on its properties, according to a September 1 policy in the diocesan handbook.
 (I guess it’s so much easier to quietly print it instead of convening sessions at the diocese or parish level.)